jamie-mh/AuthenticatorPro/README.md

 #### AuthenticatorCategory

 * An AuthenticatorCategory simply binds Authenticators into Categories using both their primary keys (AuthenticatorSecret and CategoryId).

+#### CustomIcon

+* If the icon field of an authenticator starts with '@' then it is an id of a custom icon.

+* Custom icons have an id (8 characters of SHA1 hash) and some data (bitmap encoded in base64).

 ### Encrypted Backups